wingify/across-tabs/README.md

 * `shouldInitImmediately`: Pass it as `false` to create an instance but initialize it later
 * `onHandshakeCallback`: Callback to be called when a successful connection has been established
 * `onPollingCallback`: Callback to be called every time a tab is polled for its status
+* `origin`: whitelist `origin` for securing `postMessage` communication.
+It will discard the malicious messages trying to trick the behavior.
+Eg. http://example.com

 | Config Keys               |     default    |      accepts                              |
 | ---------------------     | -------------- | ----------------------------------------- |